 Architect John Wood the Elder 1704-1754 built Queen Square in 1728-1739.
 He built The Circus in 1754-60.
 His son John Wood the Younger was born in 1727.
 He built Royal Crescent in 1767-1774.
 He also built Assembly Rooms in 1769-71.
 The Octagon was built in 1767 and Margaret Chapel was built in 1773.

 Pulteney Bridge was built in 1774.
 It was named after William Pulteney the first Earl of Bath and it was designed by Robert Adam.

 From 1718 attempts were made to pave and properly clean the streets of Bath and to light them with oil lamps.
 A general hospital was built in Bath in 1742 and the first bank in Bath opened in 1768.
 Sydney Gardens opened in 1795.

-During the Summer 18th century Bath was full of rich visitors.
+During the Summer Georgian Bath was full of rich visitors.
 They played cards, went to balls and horse racing, went walking and horse riding.
 However the high life was only for a small minority.
 There were a great many poor people in Bath, as there were in every town.
 Despite the fine architecture there was also plenty of squalor and overcrowding in Bath.

 In the late 18th century the great astronomer William Herschel lived in Bath.

 BATH IN THE 19th CENTURY